 Findings

+Developments associated with the WHOIS protocol and registration data have not kept pace with the real world.
+A significant example of this is International Domain Names (IDNs).
+IDNs have been available for registration at the second level for over a decade, and were introduced in 2010 at the root level.
+However, these developments were not accompanied by corresponding changes related to WHOIS.
+In short, the current WHOIS protocol has no support for non-ASCII characters, and cannot signal a non-ASCII script.

+This means that while domain names can now be written in a range of scripts (such as Arabic and Cyrillic), the contact information must still be transliterated into a format ill-suited to the purpose.
+The NORC Study on Data Accuracy highlighted IDN contact data as a major cause of apparent inaccuracy.

+The failure to reflect internationalised registration data does not just affect IDNs, however, and has existed for much longer - ever since domain names have been registered by registrants globally.
+Global users need to represent their local names, postal addresses and other contact and technical information in the script(s) which they use.

 Recommendations 12-14 – Internationalized Domain Names

 12. ICANN Community should task a working group within 6 months of publication to determine the relevant internationalized domain name registration data requirements and evaluate the available solutions, especially those being successfully implemented by ccTLDs, at least for the adoption of IDN gTLDs, as already stipulated by the New gTLD Applicant Guidebook.The working group should aim for consistency of approach across the gTLD and – on a voluntary basis – the ccTLD space, and report within a year of being tasked.